-- 1. The maximum study load is 18 units during a regular semester.
+- The maximum study load is 18 units during a regular semester.
 The normal class load for students in the Fall or Spring semester is 12 to 18 units a semester for full-time students.
-A college program of 15 units is equal to at least a 50-hour work week for most students. - Students who desire to take 19 or more units must obtain counselor approval after the semester begins by presenting an add card signed by the instructor for each class they wish to add.
+A college program of 15 units is equal to at least a 50-hour work week for most students. - Students who desire to take 19 or more units must obtain counselor approval after the semester begins by presenting an add card signed by the instructor for each class they wish to add. - 3.
+The maximum study load for a student who has been on academic and progress probation for two consecutive semesters is 6 units.
+Students who desire to enroll in more than 6 units must obtain counselor approval.